 February

-Recruitment Planning Begins (February 1)
+Recruitment planning begins (February 1)

 Black History Month (February 1–28)

 This month provides an opportunity for organizations to focus on celebrating Black achievements and promoting diversity, equity, and inclusion in the workplace.
-This is a great time to let your Employee Resource Groups (ERGs) lead the way in promoting activities and awareness in the workplace.
+This is a great time to let your employee resource groups (ERGs) lead the way in promoting activities and awareness in the workplace.

 February 1 – National Freedom Day (US)

 This day commemorates the signing of the 13th Amendment, which abolished slavery in the US.
-Although not one of the most celebrated dates, you can use this opportunity to promote equality and fairness in the workplace.
+Although it’s not one of the most celebrated dates, you can use this opportunity to promote equality and fairness in the workplace.

-February 17 – Washington’s Birthday (US)
+February 17 – President’s Day (US)

 March

-March 7 – Employee Appreciation Day
+March 6 – Employee Appreciation Day (US)

 March 8 – International Women’s Day

-March 31 – Equal Pay Day (US)
+March 14 – Pi Day

 March 31 – International Transgender Visibility Day